 The base stamp, printed by Walsall with two phosphor bands, appears to be from the same stock.

-I post all the news about new British stamps as we get it, and maybe something about older stamps as well.
-This relies on what I find and what other people find, so please send your news! [email: firstname.lastname@example.org Tel: 08450 090939]
+News as we get it relies on what I find and what other people find, so please send your news! [email: firstname.lastname@example.org Tel: 08450 090939]

-If you want to quote from the blog, or our website - please acknowledge the source.
-Please note that all basicimages of British stamps and postmarks are the Copyright of Royal Mail* and are reproduced here with permission.
+All basicimages of British stamps and postmarks are the Copyright of Royal Mail* reproduced here with permission.
 All enlargements or scans showing particular features are copyright Norvic Philatelics or other collectors.
-If you use our images, the original source must be acknowledged including any name mentioned in our blog.
-Please do not hotlink to these images. *For permission to use Royal Mail images, please contact Royal Mail's Intellectual Property Office.
-Thank you.
+You may quote from the blog or website, if you acknowledge the source, including the original source and any name mentioned in our blog, for images. (*Contact Royal Mail's Intellectual Property Office for permission.)